Consolidation Agent

 Goodwill impairment test - IAS 36 + ASC 350 annual + triggering event For each cash-generating unit (CGU) or reporting unit allocated goodwill, perform annual impairment test under IAS 36.10 (annual + indicators) or ASC 350 Step 0 qualitative + Step 1 quantitative single-step test (ASU 2017-04) - identifying triggering events such as adverse industry trends, reorganisation, key customer loss, market capitalisation below carrying amount?
 AI Agent Auditor

-IAS 36.6 recoverable amount = higher of fair value less costs of disposal and value in use; ASC 350-20 fair value of reporting unit; multi-period DCF, terminal value, WACC and growth rate assumptions require human judgement; Big-4 valuation specialists routinely engaged; SEC + FRC pre-filing review focus area; KPMG + Deloitte impairment review typically 80-200 hours per CGU
+Under IAS 36.6 the recoverable amount is the higher of fair value less costs of disposal and value in use; ASC 350-20 uses the fair value of the reporting unit.
+The multi-period DCF, terminal value, WACC, and growth-rate assumptions require human judgement, Big-4 valuation specialists are routinely engaged, and it is an SEC and FRC pre-filing review focus area, with a KPMG or Deloitte impairment review typically running 80-200 hours per CGU.

 Decision Record